How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Is photography allowed at the Moulin Rouge?

-No, photography is not permitted during the Moulin Rouge show.
-However, you could take photos until the show started… so how was I able to take some of the process of getting in and waiting for the program to start.
+No, photography is not allowed during the Moulin Rouge show.
+However, you might take photos before the show starts… so that’s how I was able to capture some of the process of entering and waiting for the program to begin.

 Is there really nudity at the Moulin Rouge?

-There are topless dancers everywhere, but nothing you don't see on television.
+There are topless dancers everywhere, but nothing you wouldn’t see on television.

-How long does a show at the Moulin Rouge last?
+How long is a show at the Moulin Rouge?

-They last everywhere from 1,5 hours up to 2 hours.
-I would definitely count on being there for the full 2 hours, though (good to know if you're securing a cab for after the show).
+They last anywhere from 1.5 hours up to 2 hours.
+I would definitely count on being there for the full 2 hours, though (good to know if you are booking a taxi for after the show).

-What's on the Moulin Rouge Paris menu for the dinner show?
+What’s on the Moulin Rouge Paris menu for dinner shows?

-There is a high quality French chef who prepares each meal on the evening of the show.
-The menu is constantly changing, but you can inquire in advance to ensure you don't have allergies to anything.
+There is a high-quality French chef who prepares every meal on show nights.
+The menu is constantly evolving, but you can inquire in advance to make sure you have no allergies to anything.
 You can also select vegan or vegetarian options when booking your ticket.

 Moulin Rouge by day